 The Many Uses of Tamanu Oil in Skin Treatment

-This powerful oil is not a one trick pony.
-It has a variety of uses that can help you enjoy better skin.
-Here are some ways that tamanu oil can be used as a skin treatment.
+This powerful oil is not a one-trick pony.
+Beyond its wound-healing properties, it has a variety of uses that can help you enjoy better skin.
+Here are some ways that tamanu oil can be used to treat a variety of skin conditions.

 Tamanu Oil Acne Treatment

 Tamanu oil is ultra-effective for healing acne and calming acne-related redness.
-Plus, its ability to heal skin and stimulate collagen makes it effective at treating scars.
-The source of its anti-inflammatory properties are in the calophylloide molecule.
+Plus, its wound-healing abilities and collagen-stimulating powers make it effective at treating scars.
+The source of its anti-inflammatory properties is in the calophylloide molecule.

 One study published in 2015 proved the antibacterial and anti-inflammatory properties of tamanu oil.
-It was found to accelerate wound closure and diminish bacteria growth.
+It was found to promote wound healing and closure, diminishing bacteria growth.
 Research also confirmed that the oil fights the growth of Propionibacterium acnes and Propionibacterium granulosum, both of which are bacteria that play a role in triggering acne breakouts.

 Is Tamanu Oil Comedogenic?